GSA/digitalgov.gov/content/news/2013/12/2013-12-20-gov-url-shorteners-and-how-to-use-them.md

 ## Accessibility of Short URLs

 Short URLs can actually be beneficial for people using assistive technologies because it shortens the reading time and the cognitive load that longer URLs can create.
-Imagine listening to<a href="http://www.usa.gov/Citizen/Topics/Government-Unclaimed-Money.shtml">http://www.usa.gov/Citizen/Topics/Government-Unclaimed-Money.shtml</a> being read aloud versus<a href="http://go.usa.gov/WhzY">http://go.usa.gov/WhzY</a>.
+Imagine listening to <a href="http://www.usa.gov/Citizen/Topics/Government-Unclaimed-Money.shtml">http://www.usa.gov/Citizen/Topics/Government-Unclaimed-Money.shtml</a> being read aloud versus <a href="http://go.usa.gov/WhzY">http://go.usa.gov/WhzY</a>.

-With that in mind, you should avoid using the short URL as the link title, such as “<a title="USA.gov Short URLs" href="{{< ref "service_usagov-short-urls.md" >}}">Click here</a>” (It’s never a good idea to use “click here,” but that’s a story for another day.)
-It’s ok to use a short URL as the link when you use actual words as the link title, such as “Learn more about <a title="USA.gov Short URLs" href="{{< ref "service_usagov-short-urls.md" >}}">short URLs</a>.”
+With that in mind, you should avoid using the short URL as the link title, such as “<a title="USA.gov Short URLs" href="https://blog.usa.gov/sunsetting-go.usa.gov-frequently-asked-questions">Click here</a>” (It’s never a good idea to use “click here,” but that’s a story for another day.)
+It’s ok to use a short URL as the link when you use actual words as the link title, such as “Learn more about <a title="USA.gov Short URLs" href="https://blog.usa.gov/sunsetting-go.usa.gov-frequently-asked-questions">short URLs</a>.”

 You can’t follow this rule when writing messages for social media because there isn’t the option to use a link title.
-Instead, give a good description first so users can decide if they want to click the link, such as “You can learn more about how to create short .gov URLs at <a title="USA.gov Short URLs" href="{{< ref "service_usagov-short-urls.md" >}}">http://go.usa.gov/Whtm</a>.” <a title="5 Myths About Social Media Accessibility" href="{{< ref "2013-06-26-5-myths-about-social-media-accessibility-2.md" >}}">Learn more about making social media accessible</a>.
+Instead, give a good description first so users can decide if they want to click the link, such as “You can learn more about how to create short .gov URLs at <a title="USA.gov Short URLs" href="https://blog.usa.gov/sunsetting-go.usa.gov-frequently-asked-questions">http://go.usa.gov/Whtm</a>.” <a title="5 Myths About Social Media Accessibility" href="{{< ref "2013-06-26-5-myths-about-social-media-accessibility-2.md" >}}">Learn more about making social media accessible</a>.

 ## Search Engine Optimization (SEO) of Short URLs